Active immunization involves the generation of acquired immunity by the application of antigens in the form of:

 - Flu-like symptoms

-- Anaphylactic reactions (reported in various vaccines)
+- Anaphylactic reactions (reported with various vaccines)

 - Neuritis, neuropathy (diphtheria, tetanus)